mgamio/blog/_posts/2023-11-11-web-dev-project-breakdown.md

 8.-Estimate Time and Resources:

 - Estimate the time and resources required for each task.
+Sometimes, a lack of enough human resources - developers - impacts your estimations.
 - Consider the skills needed for each task and allocate resources accordingly.

 <div>